luiz-maia/java-cpp-activemq/README.md

 6. Ddownload the ActiveMQ-CPP API Source and Build it.

 On Windows, use Visual Studio Community to open the solution file <b>\vs2010-build\activemq-cpp.sln</b> and compile all the solution projects.
+Before you can do that however it will be necessary to handle the solution dependencies, i.e. Apache Portable Runtime (APR) and CPPUnit tools, install those and make sure the project points to them correctly.

+6.a.
+Download CppUnit Source Code and Build it.

+Check item 5 of References.

+CppUnit can be compiled using Visual Studio IDE.
+The <b>\cppunit-1.12.1\src\CppUnitLibraries.sln</b> solution file is provided.
+This workspace exposes the entire list of working .dsp projects that are required for the complete CppUnit binary release.
+It includes dependencies between the projects to assure that they are built in the appropriate order but it is necessary to migrate the whole projects to the new Visual Studio version.
+It will be done automatically by the IDE and then you will need to retarteg the solution to the updated Windows SDK verstion.
+Change the SDK version in the project property pages or by right-clicking the solution and selecting "Retarget solution".
+After that build the solution as a whole.

+6.b.
+Download the APR Source Code and Build it.

+Check item 5 of References.

+APR can be compiled using Visual C++'s graphical environment.
+To simplify this process, a complete Visual Studio workspace, apr-util/aprutil.dsw, is provided.
+This workspace exposes the entire list of working .dsp projects that are required for the complete APR binary release.
+It includes dependencies between the projects to assure that they are built in the appropriate order but it is necessary to migrate the whole projects to the new Visual Studio version.
+It will be done automatically by the IDE and then you will need to retarteg the solution to the updated Windows SDK verstion.
+Change the SDK version in the project property pages or by right-clicking the solution and selecting "Retarget solution".
+After that build the solution as a whole.

-Before you do that it will be necessary to handle the solution dependencies, Apache Portable Runtime (APR) and CPPUnit tools, install those and make sure the project points to them correctly.
+On Windows, use Visual Studio Community to open the solution file <b>\apr-1.6.3\apr.sln</b> and compile all the solution projects.
+Before you can do that however it will be necessary to handle the solution dependencies, i.e. Apache Portable Runtime (APR) and CPPUnit tools, install those and make sure the project points to them correctly.

 6. Implement and build the CMS C++ code fragment using